-While Ruffwear as a brand is not a bluesign® system partner at this point, we pursue supplier relationships with bluesign® certified facilities when sourcing materials for the gear we build.
+In 2021, Ruffwear signed on as a bluesign® system partner, and we continue to pursue supplier relationships with bluesign® certified facilities when sourcing materials for the gear we build.

 When we evaluate materials as part of our design process, bluesign® certification and environmental impact are considered right alongside performance.
 It’s not performance over sustainability or sustainability over performance – we strive for both.

 As of Spring of 2022, you can find at least one bluesign®️ approved component (fabric, webbing, or hardware) in 81 of our current styles.
 That's roughly 77% of our line.
 64 of those are using bluesign®️ approved fabric, like in the Home Trail™️ Hip Pack, Front Range®️ Harness, and Stumptown™️ Jacket to name a few.

 bluesign®️ approved fabrics account for about 59% of the volume of our fabric consumption (in yards). bluesign®️ approved components account for about 81% of our plastic hardware consumption (in number of pieces).
 These figures are up from 37% and 75% respectively in 2021.